translation/rails/README.md

 $ bundle exec rake translation:init
 ```

-If you later need to add/remove target languages, please read our
+If you need to add or remove languages in the future, please read our
 [documentation](https://translation.io/blog/adding-target-languages) about that.

 ## Usage